Menu

 North Carolina Asbestos Laws & Regulations

-• North Carolina General Statutes Section 130A-22(b1)-(b2): This statute defines penalties for violating the state’s asbestos laws, including how to assess fine amounts.
+• Penalties for asbestos mishandling: This statute defines penalties for violating the state’s asbestos laws.
+It also defines how to assess fine amounts.

 Find Mesothelioma Doctors, Lawyers and Asbestos Exposure Sites Near You